-Thank you for your interest in the GRACE RL06 Mascon solutions from the Center for Space Research.
+Thank you for your interest in the GRACE and GRACE-FO RL06 Mascon solutions from the Center for Space Research.
+The GRACE and GRACE-FO solution time series are provided as single NetCDF timeseries.
 The CSR RL06 mascons are available in two formats.

-- The solutions with all the appropriate corrections applied (GAD, GIA, C20, degree1, etc) in equi-angular grids.
+The solutions with all the appropriate corrections applied (GAD, GIA, C20, C30, degree1, etc) in equi-angular grids.

-Warning: The viewer runs in the browser with no server side processing and downloads large amount of data.
-Depending on your internet bandwidth and computer resources, it may take several minutes to load the mascon data on the globe or in some cases you may not be able to use the viewer at all.
+Warning: The viewer runs in the browser with no server side processing, installs packages on VM and downloads large amount of data.
+Depending on your internet bandwidth and computer resources, it may take some time to load the mascon data on the map.

 Component Grids to Undo the Corrections

-The following grids (NetCDF files) are provided for expert users to 'undo' corrections appled to the mascon grids provided above.
+The following grids (NetCDF files) are provided for expert users to 'undo' corrections applied to the mascon grids provided above.

 Please note that all the grids provided (including the corrected grids) are anomalies relative to 2004.0000 - 2009.999 mean baseline.
 If any user decides to undo any correction and apply their own corrections, they should compute the anomalies relative to the same mean baseline for their corrections before applying their corrections.